-- 1. All accounting records are kept since the inception of the school in 1996.
+1. All accounting records are kept since the inception of the school in 1996.
 The current year and the past year records are kept in the Bookkeeper's locked filing cabinets and the remaining past year's records are kept in the school storage closet.
-Electronic back-ups are kept at the school (1996-2005) as well as off-site for the current year (2006). - 2.
-Account records include all check receipts, deposit slips, bank statements, corporate papers, contracts, lease agreements, equipment manuals, facility information, insurance policies, personnel/payroll files, year end federal 990 forms, and correspondence files.
+Electronic back-ups of accounting records are kept at the school (1996-current) as well as off-site for the current year.

+- 2. Accounting records include all check receipts, deposit slips, bank statements, corporate papers, contracts, lease agreements, insurance policies, personnel/payroll files, year-end federal 990 forms, and other important files. - Due to a school fire in 2005 we no longer have electronic student tuition records from the Fall of 1996 through the Spring of 2000.